imikiani/idpay-paid-memberships-pro/readme.txt

 Thank you so much for using IDPay Payment Gateway.

 == Changelog ==

+= 1.0.3, May 19, 2019 =
+* Add Iranian currencies to the currencies' settings.

 = 1.0.2, May 13, 2019 =
 * Try to connect to the gateway several times.